 A combination of harsh climate, tradition, and government restrictions prevented most Mongolians from gardening until their peaceful revolution of the mid-90s.
 Since independence, imported produce has been scarce, as remote Mongolia has had difficulty finding reliable trade partners.
 In addition, recent years have brought Mongolia exceptionally severe winters, known as dzuds, resulting in extensive loss of livestock, their traditional agricultural mainstay.

 In contrast, these communal gardens become quite self-sufficient following an educational initiative.
-Surplus produce provides significant economic incentive and gardens provide employment and empowerment to many who have been marginalized by recent hardships.
+Surplus produce provides significant economic incentive and the gardens provide employment and empowerment to many who have been marginalized by recent hardships.
 These varied benefits, which go well beyond providing the only fresh produce many communities see all year, have gained these programs widespread grassroots popularity.

 Mongolians bring an insight from their nomadic lifestyles, with a broad understanding of the landscape, into the intimate spaces of the gardens.
 The extremely difficult climatic challenges have led to intimate care of the vegetables, where precious seedlings are covered in felt blankets during the springtime and watering must be done with care during the hot dry summers.
 The tender stewardship required to grow a garden in this vast and unforgiving land scape provides stark visual contrasts.